StewBC/machines/import/a2m/README.md

 viewport.c | SDL2 initialization and manage all the other views, update the display

 ## Known issues
-Audio: SDL Audio may not work optimally, especially at maximum speed (F3).
+Audio: Audio may not work great and at Max Speed (F3), not at all.
 Memory Cleanup: Not all malloc allocations are freed on exit.
 Other bugs may be present, as testing has been limited.